galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 > > 2.
 There may be lots of reasons for varying read coverage.
 Some possibilities: In areas of high read coverage: this region may be a collapsed repeat.
 In areas of low or no coverage: this region may be difficult to sequence; or, this region may be a misassembly.
 > {: .solution}
 {: .question}

-* To learn more about JBrowse and its features, see the [Genomic Data Visualisation with JBrowse tutorial]({{site.baseurl}}/topics/visualisation/tutorials/jbrowse/tutorial.html)

 # Repeat with new data